-For the year ended December 31, 2015, general and administrative expenses increased to \$10,028 from \$7,821 for the year ended December 31, 2014.
+For the year ended December 31, 2016, general and administrative expenses decreased to \$7,637 from \$10,028 for the year ended December 31, 2015.
 The changes were due to the following reasons:

-- In the year ended December 31, 2015, we recorded \$827 in stock-based compensation expense related to the special option issuance to certain board directors. - In the year ended December 31, 2015, we had additional expenses of \$1,955 in general and administrative expenses related the XTRAC and VTRAC businesses.
-As the XTRAC and VTRAC acquisition was completed on June 22, 2015, the expenses were included only from June 23, 2015 through December 31, 2015.
-There was no corresponding expense for the year ended December 31, 2014. - In the year ended December 31, 2015, we recorded \$456 in acquisition costs related to the asset purchase. - Offsetting some of the increases, were decreases in the MelaFind Division primarily related to salary and headcount decreases and overall impact of cost reduction initiatives.
+- In the year ended December 31, 2015, we recorded \$827 in stock-based compensation expense related to the special option issuance to certain board directors. - In the year ended December 31, 2015, we recorded \$456 in acquisition costs related to the asset purchase. - Additionally, there were decreases in the MelaFind Division primarily related to salary and headcount decreases and overall impact of cost reduction initiatives.